caseywdunn/phylogenetic_biology/readme.md

 This book is a collection of lecture notes by Casey Dunn for his coures Phylogenetic Biology (EEB354, Yale).

+The formatted book can be viewed at http://dunnlab.org/phylogenetic_biology/index.html .

 ## Development

 ### Running tests